lanl/MF-LBM/README.md

    cd working_directory
    cp path-to-MF-LBM/3d-multiphase/test_suites/3D_simulation/6.performance_benchmarking/config.sh ./
    # edit config.sh (path and run command based on your system; path does not need to be changed if using the default folder)
-  # specify the geometry file and solid-boundary-info file paths on config.sh
+   # specify the paths of the geometry file and solid-boundary-info file on config.sh
    your-preferred-editor config.sh
    ./config_sim.sh
    ./irun.sh new
    ```
-   This example is identical to the previous [example](test_suites/3D_simulation/5.fractional_flow_external_geometry_preprocessed) except the benchmarking command is enabled in the [configuration file](test_suites/3D_simulation/6.performance_benchmarking/config.sh).
+   This example is identical to the previous [example](test_suites/3D_simulation/5.fractional_flow_external_geometry_preprocessed) except that the benchmarking command is enabled in [configuration file](test_suites/3D_simulation/6.performance_benchmarking/config.sh).
 The simulation will run 100 time steps and give the computational performance in MLUPS (million lattices update per second).
 Due to the size of the sample, this example is recommended for benchmarking performance on a single computing node or GPU card.

 ### Output files
-Three output directories will be generated:
+Three output directories will be created:
 * out1.output: bulk properties (i.e., saturation, flow rate) against time.
 See [Monitor.F90](multiphase_3D/0.src/Monitor.F90) for more information.
 * out2.checkpoint: checkpoint data used to restart simulation.
 See [IO_multiphase.F90](multiphase_3D/0.src/IO_multiphase.F90) for more information.
 * out3.field_data: legacy vtk files for flow analysis.
 See [IO_multiphase.F90](multiphase_3D/0.src/IO_multiphase.F90) for more information.
 For extremely large simulation (extreme_large_sim_cmd=1 in [template-simulation_control.txt](multiphase_3D/run_template/template-simulation_control.txt)), distributed flow field data will be stored for performance consideration.
 [Post-processing code](postprocessing/exteme_large_sim_parallel_IO) is provided to process those distributed data.

 <br/>

 ## Important Notes
+* Best practice of running MF-LBM on different platforms:
+  1. AVX512 is recommended to be enabled for Intel CPUs that support AVX512.
+AVX512 must be enabled for Intel Xeon Phi processors.
+  2. Multithreading generally improves performance for this code.
+However, for small probelms, if there are already many CPU cores (i.e., an AMD 64-core CPU), multithreading many not bring any benefits.
+  3. GPUs require a high degree of parallelism, where a small domain problem may not utilize the full potential of a GPU.
+Recommended domain size per GPU: from $200^3$ until GPU memory full.

-* Contact angle
+* Contact angle:

   The contact angle in the control file must be less or equal to 90 degrees due to the particular numerical scheme used, meaning that fluid1 and fluid2 will always be the nonwetting phase and wetting phase, respectively.
 [Drainage](test_suites/3D_simulation/2.drainage) and [imbibition](test_suites/3D_simulation/4.imbibition_external_geometry) can be completed by injecting fluid1 and fluid2 respectively.

-* Run command
+* Run command:

   Several sample run commands are listed in [template-config.sh](multiphase_3D/run_template/template-config.sh).
-This code employs MPI-OpenMP hybrid programing model for the non-GPU version, where memory affinity on NUMA architectures is very important to achieve expected performance.
-One should avoid using OpenMP on NUMA domains by using one or more MPI ranks per UMA domain and setting appropriate socket/NUMA affinity in OpenMPI (or other MPI implementations).
+This code employs MPI-OpenMP hybrid programing model for the non-GPU versions, where memory affinity on NUMA architectures is very important to achieve expected performance.
+One should use one or more MPI ranks per UMA domain to avoid OpenMP parallelization across NUMA domains, and set appropriate socket/NUMA affinity in OpenMPI (or other MPI implementations).
 Number of threads in OpenMP should not exceed the core count or thread count (if multithreading is enabled) of corresponding UMA.

-* Domain decomposition
+* Domain decomposition:

   Domain decomposition along X direction is no longer supported in the main simulation code for the moment, due to the consideration of non-vectorized data packing and halo area computation.
 Domain decompositions along Y and Z direction are usually sufficient as single MPI rank corresponds to tens of CPU cores or a full GPU.

-* GCC10 compiler issue
+* GCC10 compiler issue:

   Building the code with GCC10 may show error messages like
   >Type mismatch between actual argument at (1) and actual argument at (2)